Randall-Scharpf/too-many-emails/docs/API.md

 Add an email object to the database.

-The input email object must conform to the schema defined in [schema/email.json](schema/email.jsonc).
+The input email object must conform to the schema defined in [schema/email.json](schema/email.jsonc), minus the timestamp.
+You don't need to supply a timestamp because the server will automatically generate the current timestamp at the time of its call.

 Example request body: